Closures & Hours Changes

 Top of the page

-Depression is an illness that causes you to feel sad, lose interest in activities that you've always enjoyed, withdraw from others, and have little energy.
+Depression is a mental health condition that causes you to feel sad, lose interest in activities that you used to enjoy, withdraw from others, and have little energy.
 It's different from normal feelings of sadness, grief, or low energy.
-Depression can also cause people to feel hopeless about the future and even think about suicide.
+Depression can also cause people to feel hopeless about the future and to even think about suicide.

-Depression is a disease.
-It's not caused by personal weakness and is not a character flaw.
-When you have depression, there may be problems with activity levels in certain parts of your brain, or chemicals in your brain called neurotransmitters may be out of balance.
+When you have depression, there may be problems with activity levels in certain parts of your brain.
+Or chemicals in your brain may be out of balance.

-Most experts believe that a combination of family history (your genes) and stressful life events may cause depression.
-Life events can include a death in the family or having a long-term health problem.
+Most experts believe that family history (your genes) and stressful life events may cause depression.

 You also may get depressed even if there is no reason you can think of.

 The symptoms of depression may be hard to notice at first.
-They vary among people, and you may confuse them with just feeling "off" or with another health problem.
+They can be different from person to person.

 The two most common symptoms of depression are:

 A serious symptom of depression is thinking about death and suicide.
-If you or someone you care about talks about suicide or feeling hopeless, get help right away.
+If you or someone you know talks about suicide or feeling hopeless, get help right away.